 Postpartum complications are rare.
 The most common are

 Within the first 24 hours, the woman’s pulse rate begins to drop, and her temperature may be slightly elevated.

 Vaginal discharge is grossly bloody (lochia rubra) for 3 to 4 days, then becomes pale brown (lochia serosa), and after the next 10 to 12 days, it changes to yellowish white (lochia alba).

 Risk of infection, hemorrhage, and pain must be minimized.
-Women are typically observed for at least 1 to 2 h after the 3rd stage of labor and for several hours longer if regional or general anesthesia was used during delivery (eg, by forceps, vacuum extractor, or cesarean) or if the delivery was not completely routine.
+Women are typically observed for at least 1 to 2 hours after the 3rd stage of labor and for several hours longer if regional or general anesthesia was used during delivery (eg, by forceps, vacuum extractor, or cesarean) or if the delivery was not completely routine.

 Minimizing bleeding is the first priority; measures include